hasty-ai/hasty-cli/README.md

 ## Usage

-Download the archive for your operating system, unpack it and run the tool.
+Download the archive for your operating system from [Releases](https://github.com/hasty-ai/hasty-cli/releases) page, unpack it and run the tool.
 It will show help message with available subcommands and their respective parameters.